 Spiced Persimmon Old Fashioned

-Everything about this spiced persimmon old fashioned screams fall.
-The drink is made from a mixture of spiced maple persimmon puree, bourbon, clementine juice, sparkling water, and bitters.
+Why We Love It: Everything about this spiced persimmon old fashioned from Half Baked Harvest screams fall.
+The drink is made from a mixture of spiced maple persimmon purée, bourbon, clementine juice, sparkling water, and bitters.

 Apple Cider Rooibos Hotty Toddy

-For a beverage that's perfect for serving up to thirsty guests, try this fall punch recipe.
-You'll be happy to know that it boasts a low calorie count to balance out the main event.
+Why We Love It: For a beverage that's perfect for serving up to thirsty guests, try Hello Glow's fall punch recipe.
+For those who like to imbibe without the added sugars, it boasts a low-calorie count to balance out the main event.
 Simply combine apple and hard cider with sparkling water and lemon juice in one large batch.